DOI10.47051/XPYM6795

 Figure 1: Individuals of Atractus major: Huella Verde lodge, Pastaza province, Ecuador (); Jatun Sacha Biological Reserve, Napo province, Ecuador (); Palmarí, Amazonas state, Brazil (). j=juvenile.

-Natural history: Atractus major is a semi-fossorial snake that inhabits primary and secondary rainforests,7 forest clearings,3 crops,8 and rural areas.9 Greater Ground Snakes are primarily nocturnal,5,711 although diurnal activity has also been recorded.5,12,13 They may be observed active on the ground, in leaf-litter,3 concealed beneath rocks, logs,3,7,10 and even climbing on low vegetation.7,8 Atractus major feeds primarily on giant earthworms3,6,7,13 and occasionally on insects,7,14 which are actively searched for and then captured and swallowed whole.5 Defensive behaviors include flattening the body, hiding the head under body coils,7 and poking with the tail.10 The only known predators of this species are coralsnakes (Micrurus surinamensis and Micrurus obscurus).10,15 In some parts the Amazon, hatching in A. major coincides with periods of low rainfall.7 Females containing 3–12 eggs have been found,16 but the real clutch size is unknown.
+Natural history: Atractus major is a semi-fossorial snake that inhabits primary and secondary rainforests,7 forest clearings,3 crops,8 and rural areas.9 Greater Ground Snakes are primarily nocturnal,5,711 although diurnal activity has also been recorded.5,12,13 They may be observed active on the ground, in leaf-litter,3 concealed beneath rocks, logs,3,7,10 and even climbing on low vegetation.7,8 Atractus major feeds primarily on giant earthworms3,6,7,13 and occasionally on insects,7,14 which are actively searched for and then captured and swallowed whole.5 Defensive behaviors include flattening the body, hiding the head under body coils,7 and poking with the tail.10 The only known predators of this species are coralsnakes (Micrurus surinamensis and Micrurus obscurus).10,15 In some parts of the Amazon, hatching in A. major coincides with periods of low rainfall.7 Females containing 3–12 eggs have been found,16 but the real clutch size is unknown.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..17 Atractus major is listed in this category because the species has a large distribution, uses a wide range of habitat types, occurs in protected areas, and lacks major immediate extinction threats.17 The impact of human activities on ecuadorian populations of A. major is not clear, however, there are records of traffic mortality.18
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..17 Atractus major is listed in this category because the species has a large distribution, uses a wide range of habitat types, occurs in protected areas, and lacks major immediate extinction threats.17 The impact of human activities on Ecuadorian populations of A. major is not clear, however, there are records of traffic mortality.18

 Distribution: Atractus major is native to an area of approximately 403,448 km2 throughout the Amazon basin and adjacent foothills of the Andes in Bolivia, Brazil, Colombia, Ecuador (Fig. 2), Peru, and Venezuela.19